A1thirst

 British Sign Language is the first language of over 150,000 Deaf people in the UK.
 Learning BSL opens doors to a rich culture, enables you to communicate with Deaf colleagues, friends, and family, and is increasingly valued in healthcare, education, and social care professions.
 The UK BSL Act 2022 formally recognised BSL as a language of the United Kingdom.

-Our BSL dictionary contains 115 signs across 3 categories.
+Our BSL dictionary contains a growing collection of signs across 5 categories.
 Each sign is tagged with a CEFR level (A1–C2), frequency rating (Very Common to Rare), and category tags so you can browse by topic.
 Use the alphabet navigator for A–Z browsing or the search bar to find any sign instantly.
-All content is free — no paywall, no time limit.
+All content is free - no paywall, no time limit.